 What was your role in the film and did you have to do any training?

 I was one of the lead dancers in it, for this one amazing ballroom scene, I think right at the end of the first act.
 I didn’t really have to do much training for it because they wanted just natural partner work from the dancers.
 I was paired with a lovely dancer on my agency and she was suffering from a cold, bless her, on the day, so we kind of just underplayed everything and we just danced as if somewhat brother, sisterly and I guess it came across well.
-The first assistant director kept coming up to us to move us in front of the camera, we just kind of hugged danced instead of all the twirls and twists and turns that everyone was trying to do, you see all the extras going full out, and the director being like calm down hahaha, just do what the the professionals are doing.
+The first assistant director kept coming up to us to move us in front of the camera, we just kind of hugged danced instead of all the twirls and twists and turns that everyone was trying to do.
+You’d see all the extras going full out, and the director being like “calm down, just do what the the professionals are doing” hahaha!
 There were about five groups of professional dancers with us and we were all pretty much around the camera a lot, so we kind of led that whole day.
-After a little while, because it gets very hot on set, just started sweating, and all the makeup ladies come rushing over to you to powder you and you’re like, oh god I’m greasy, minging!
+After a little while, because it gets very hot on set, we started sweating, and all the makeup ladies came rushing over to powder us and you’re like, “oh god, I’m greasy, minging!”